 Wells Fargo, one of the nation’s largest banks, has been implicated in yet another scandal.
 This time it involves allegations of racketeering and fraud against customers who financed their vehicles through the mega bank, only to be rewarded with hidden (and allegedly fraudulent) auto insurance fees.
+If you have an auto loan through Wells Fargo and were charged for auto insurance you don’t need, you may qualify to participate in the lawsuit against Wells Fargo.

 A report in the New York Times reveals that more than 800,000 people with car loans through the beleaguered bank were charged for auto insurance they did not need, want, or request.
 When asked about the issue, Wells Fargo confirmed the improper insurance practices.